ALiao18/DS-GA-1014-Notes/README.md

 Course notes for a proof-based course covering linear algebra (first 2/3) and optimization (last 1/3).

-> **Note:** Notes were typed in Obsidian with LaTeX suite.
-Some formulas may not render correctly on GitHub.
-Updates coming gradually.

 ## Topics

 1. Vector spaces (vector spaces, span and linear families, basis and dimension)